 Do you have more questions?
 Please review our Frequently Asked Questions (FAQ).

-Calendar Year 2021 Funding Announcement
+Calendar Year 2021 Application Process

 Approximately $2 million will be awarded for CY 2021, enabling a significant number of awards for jurisdictions in four categories: Small, Moderate, Training, and Food Protection Task Force Projects.
 Jurisdictions who are enrolled in the Retail Program Standards can apply for one project in each of the four categories for a maximum of four applications per jurisdiction.
+Jurisdictions that applied for and/or were awarded funds in the previous years are eligible to apply again for funds for 2021 funding.

 - Small Projects up to $3,000, for jurisdictions to complete: a self-assessment of all nine Standards, small projects related to meeting one or more Standards, a verification audit or audits, or custom projects that increase a jurisdiction’s conformance with the Standards;